Import from Confluence

 • An entire Confluence space will be imported as a single Doc with subpages.

-• ClickUp does not support granular privacy for subpages, meaning everything imported from Confluence, including subpages, will default to being publicly available.
+• ClickUp does not support granular privacy for subpages, meaning everything imported from Confluence, including subpages, will default to being available to everyone in your Workspace.

 • Additional unsupported items: